|

 the aboriginals

 Is it possible to call the dream world of the Aboriginals a theory of everything, although this philosophy incorporates its own limitations?
-In the dream world of the Aboriginals humans sprout from this world but only recently awakened in it.
+In the dream world of the Aboriginals humans sprout from this world but only recently woke up in it.
 This dream world displays in a way the statement that humans grow towards reality like children growing to adulthood.
 The awakening is something from the latter days and has not always been there.
-Before the awakening there was a complete connection with the whole, and despite possessing consciousness humans cannot be seen apart from this entire world.
+Before the awakening there was a complete connection with the whole, and despite now possessing consciousness humans cannot be seen apart from this entire world.
 The dream world can be called a theory of everything, because it is all-embracing.
 The not-knowing is placed centrally in the past with connections to the present.

 popul vuh

 Works like the Popul Vuh, the Mayan book of the dawn of life, may deliver us yet a tad more about ancient thoughts on the phenomenon of nothing.
 How to explain the word hollow in the Mayan enumeration of what only came later through creation?
 Their book has the very beginning starting out by proclaiming that at first "there is not yet a person, or animal, bird, fish, crab, tree, rock, hollow, canyon, meadow, or forest.
 Only the sky is there — the contours of the earth not yet clear.
 Only the sea is there — mirrored under the sky."
 By using the word hollow in the enumeration, these Mayas state that what is empty is actually part of what comes after the initial creation.
 They indicate that for them our world or universe did not start out of nothing.
 Or what to think about the Sanskrit scripts: “In the beginning when there was no before, there was neither being nor non-being, neither space nor time — not even the sky beyond — neither death nor non-death, no distinction between night and day, no protection by anyone, only shadows in the absolute dark were concealed by shadows in the ocean of nothingness.
 The one arose through the power of heat by its own propulsion, the nameless one, enwrapped in the void — breathed."
 With this delivery, leading to the creation of 'the one,' the beginning starts out with what we would describe as nothing much, but we do already find shadows in the dark being hidden by shadows in the ocean.
-Here too, creation does not start out from absolutely nothing.
+Here too, creation does not start out from absolutely nothing and what is there does not yet contain 'the one' until the one arises.

-What these examples show is that humans have possibly been working with the idea of everything and nothing since not long after the development of speech.
+What these examples show is that humans have possibly been working with the idea of everything — and nothing — since not long after the development of speech.
 Long-vanished civilizations left mute artifacts, others established oral traditions until the development of writing.
 Our own modern quest can be placed in the light of Western rational thinking.
-We do not fully understand and possibly appreciate the artifacts and concepts of others.
+We do not fully understand — and possibly appreciate — the artifacts and concepts of others.
 But the concepts shown above deliver examples of the human mind trying to understand everything.
 Whether these concepts are matured till perfection or not, we have evidence that the idea of everything is not new.
-But did these examples of ancient cultures deliver you a clear picture in mind about the position of nothing?
-Possibly you got a gist of the idea, from the Chinese philosophies having an empty heaven to the Buddhists denying certain options, to Westerners placing others in positions of being wrong.
+But did these examples of ancient cultures deliver you a clear picture in your mind about the position of nothing?
+Possibly you got a gist of the idea, from the Chinese philosophies having an empty heaven to the Buddhists denying certain options, to Westerners placing others in positions of being empty-handed and wrong.
 And maybe, while reading these different kinds of philosophy, you got the whole idea!

 color me red